 - 4 Tbs.
 (1/2 stick) (2 oz./60 g) unsalted butter, melted

-To make the dough, in a food processor, pulse together the flour, salt and the 2 tsp. sugar until combined, about 5 pulses.
+To make the dough, in a food processor, pulse together the flour, salt and sugar until combined, about 5 pulses.
 Add the butter and process until the mixture resembles coarse meal, about 10 pulses.
 Add 6 Tbs. of the ice water and pulse 2 or 3 times.
 The dough should hold together when squeezed with your fingers but should not be sticky.
 If it is crumbly, add more water 1 tsp. at a time, pulsing twice after each addition.
 Turn the dough out onto a work surface, divide in half and shape each into a disk.
 Wrap separately with plastic wrap and refrigerate for at least 2 hours or up to overnight.

 Position a rack in the lower third of an oven and preheat to 375°F (190°C).